Cloudname/cloudname/README.md

 Cloudname, BucketManager and DNS do not exist yet.
 A prototype API exists for parts of Cloudname.
 The BucketManager has been mostly figured out, but not started.

-DNS has not been started and not been thought about that much yet (Arnt expressed an interest in writing it.
-I'd be interested in seeing if a DNS server could be done using Netty).
+DNS has not been started.
+It's simple, dnsjava contains an example which can be butchered to do what we want.
+The example sucks, but the sucky bits are the ones we don't want, so all that's fine.
+Needs the API to map from service to set of IPv4/6 addresses.

 Appbase, A3, Idgen and Timber exist as started projects.
 The initial checkin on Appbase was this sunday by me :).
 A3 and IdGen have enough